CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03b3-REST-Ex2.md

     Copy the authorization token string, everything between the double quotes, but do not include the double quotes.

-    Now that you have an authorization token, we can make additional REST API calls
+    Now that you have an authorization token, you can make additional REST API calls.

 4. Click the `Plus` button in the tab bar to open a new request tab.